 Learn more about how to request an absentee or mail-in ballot.

-For November 2020, all students living in IUP-owned residence halls will vote at Zink Hall.
-Pratt Hall will not be used as an active polling location this fall.
-All voters in the Indiana 3/1 precinct will vote at Zink.
-This includes all students who live
+All students living in IUP-owned residence halls will vote at Zink Hall.
+Pratt Hall will no longer be used as an active polling location.

 If you're registered to vote on campus, you should have received a voter registration card at your mailbox at the University Post Office.
 If you haven’t received your card, check to make sure you’re registered to vote at Votes PA.